ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 environment.
 Due to the increased security, an interaction finish method should be employed whenever possible.

+## Session Management for Interaction Finish Methods {#security-sessions}

+When using an interaction finish method such as `redirect` or `push`, the client instance receives an unsolicited HTTP request from an unknown party, through the end-user's browser.
+The client instance needs to be able to successfully associate this incoming request with a specific pending grant request being managed by the client.
+If the client instance is not careful and precise about this, an attacker could associate their own session at the client instance with a stolen interaction response.
+The means of preventing this varies by the type of client and interaction methods in use.
+Some common patterns are enumerated here.

+If the end user interacts with the client instance through a web browser and the `redirect` interaction finish method is used, the client instance can ensure that the incoming HTTP request from the finish method is presented in the same browser session that the grant request was started in.
+This technique is particularly useful when the `redrect` interaction start mode is used as well.
+The client instance can then store the relevant pending grant information in the session, either in the browser storage directly (such as with a single-page application) or in an associated session store on a back-end server.
+In both cases, when the incoming request reaches the client instance, the session information can be used to ensure it's the same party that started the request is present as the request finishes.

+If the end user does not interact with the client instance through a web browser or the `push` interaction finish method is used, the client instance can ensure that the incoming HTTP request can be uniquely associated with an ongoing grant request by making the interaction finish callback URI unique for the grant when making the [interaction request](#request-interact-finish).
+Mobile applications and other client instances that generally serve only a single end user at a time can use this uniquene incoming URL to differentiate between a legitimate incoming request and an attacker's stolen request.

 ## Storage of Information During Interaction and Continuation {#security-client-storage}

 When starting an interactive grant request, a client application has a number of protocol elements